swcarpentry/git-novice/05-history.md

 ~~~

 `git status` now tells us that the file has been changed,
-but those changes haven't been staged:
+but those changes haven't been staged to be committed:

 ~~~ {.bash}
 $ git status